 Tell your doctor if you are pregnant or plan to become pregnant.
 If you take tapentadol regularly during your pregnancy, your baby may experience life-threatening withdrawal symptoms after birth.
 Tell your baby's doctor right away if your baby experiences any of the following symptoms: irritability, hyperactivity, abnormal sleep, high-pitched cry, uncontrollable shaking of a part of the body, vomiting, diarrhea, or failure to gain weight.

 Talk to your doctor about the risks of taking tapentadol.

-If you are taking tapentadol extended-release tablets, your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin your treatment and each time you fill your prescription.
+Your doctor or pharmacist will give you the manufacturer's patient information sheet (Medication Guide) when you begin your treatment with tapentadol and each time you fill your prescription.
 Read the information carefully and ask your doctor or pharmacist if you have any questions.
 You can also visit the Food and Drug Administration (FDA) website (http://www.fda.gov/Drugs/DrugSafety/ucm085729.htm) or the manufacturer's website to obtain the Medication Guide.

 Why is this medication prescribed?